knope-dev/knope/docs/src/content/docs/recipes/customizing-changelogs.md

 ```

 You can add as many sections as you want, they will appear in order _after_ the built-in sections.
-Each section can be added to from any number of [conventional commit footers] and [changeset types].
+Each section can be added to from any number of [conventional commit footers](/reference/concepts/conventional-commits/#footers) and [changeset types](https://github.com/knope-dev/changesets?tab=readme-ov-file#change-type).
 The semantic version impact of any custom changes is `patch`.

 ## Overriding built-in sections